-Because so few consumers have ever visited a dairy farm, our dairy farmers get a lot of questions about dairy cow facts.
+Very few consumers have ever visited a dairy farm, so our dairy farmers get a lot of questions about dairy cow facts.
 For example, people inquire about milk safety and how milk gets from the farm to the refrigerator.
 Dairy farmers take great pride in caring for their cows and keeping them healthy and comfortable.
 In fact, ask any dairy farmer and they will tell you that their cows are like their children.

-Let’s examine seven important, interesting, and fun facts about dairy cows that might surprise you:
+Let’s examine seven important, interesting, and fun facts about dairy cows that might surprise you.